Introduction

 Introducing solids is an essential developmental step that supports your baby’s increasing nutritional and energy needs.

-They help regulate blood pressure and hormones; are needed for building bones and blood cells; produce the energy you need to stay busy during the day, and build healthy fats to keep the body warm.
+They help regulate blood pressure and hormones; are needed for building bones and blood cells; produce energy and build healthy fats to keep the body warm.

 When we have nutrient deficiencies, our bones become brittle, our muscles are weak, and eventually, the body will develop chronic diseases like cancer, osteoporosis and cardiovascular diseases.